 photo: Becca Bernstein

-My first camera was a Kodak Brownie.
-I still remember making a flash photograph of kids outside at a nighttime party.
-The background went completely black, and the figures appeared as if on a stage—bright, floating, and strangely theatrical.
-I didn’t have the words for it then, but I was learning what a photograph can do.
+My first camera was a Kodak Brownie, and I recall making a flash photograph of kids outside at a nighttime party.
+They appeared as if on a stage: a black background, bright and floating, in the theatrical light of the camera's flash.
+I didn’t have the words for it then, but I saw the power of a photograph.

-I attended the Rhode Island School of Design (RISD) with the intention of becoming a graphic designer.
+At the Rhode Island School of Design, I wanted to become a graphic designer.
 I graduated wanting to be a photographer.

-I worked in New York in a range of commercial studios; photographing food, products, fashion, and beauty, where I learned lighting and the realities of producing images for clients.
+The New York experience included various studios that photographed food, products, fashion, and beauty, where I learned about lighting and the realities of commercial photography; certainly a valuable education

-When it came time to open my own studio, a mentor asked the most important question: “How many pictures do you make for yourself?”
+When it came time to open my own studio, I asked a most important question: “How many pictures do you make for yourself?”
 The answer was very few.
 I decided to keep photography for myself and earn a living in other ways.

 In 1969, I wanted to photograph environmental degradation across all 50 states.
 Instead, I became Executive Director of Citizens for Clean Air in New York, and ecology moved from an idea to a dedicated daily involvement.

-On weekends, I left the city to walk in the Catskills and make pictures.
-Over the years, I’ve had several careers: gallery owner, commercial photographer, realtor, and Executive Director of The Keshi Foundation in Santa Fe; always in places that interested me and inspired me visually.
+Weekends found me hiking in the Catskills and making pictures.
+Over the years, I pursued multiple careers: gallery owner, commercial photographer, realtor, and Executive Director of The Keshi Foundation in Santa Fe, and I never stopped making images, always in places that interested and inspired me.